rubymonolith/website/app/content/pages/index.html.md

 ...
 ```

 Writing forces you to clarify your thinking of what's really important.
+It's also the easiest way for anybody to get started.

 ## Ship it!

 Once the landing page is complete its time to ship it!
-Ruby Monolith recommends the `dockerfile-rails` generatore and Fly.io.
+Ruby Monolith uses the `dockerfile-rails` gem to create a Dockerfile that can be deployed to any Docker-ready host, like [Fly.io](https://fly.io).

+## Time for the database

+After you've shipped your copy and you're ready to start building your application, you add your database.

-## Components all the way down with Superview
+## Quickly build application UI with Superview

 Here's what a typical controller looks like for a blog in Monolith.
 If you like how productive you feel building Sinatra applications, you'll love how this feels.